kadimetla/doc-adk-training/training/module08-intro-to-tools/lab-solution.md

 2.  **Set up your environment variables:**

-    Open the `.env` file.
+    Navigate into the `researcher-agent` directory and open the `.env` file.
 For the search tool to work, you **must** configure your agent to use Vertex AI.

     Update the `.env` file to look like this, filling in your project ID and desired location:
     ```